Muthoni-Maryanne/alx-higher_level_programming/0x06-python-classes/README.md

         print("I was built in the year " + str(rob.get_build_year()) + "!")
 ```
 **Properties**

 Unfortunately, it is widespread belief that a proper Python class should encapsulate private attributes by using getters and setters.
 As soon as one of these programmers introduces a new attribute, he or she will make it a private variable and creates "automatically" a getter and a setter for this attribute.
 However, the Pythonic way to introduce attributes is to make them public.

-The solution to allow changes to public attributes is properties:
+The solution to encapsulation to public attributes is properties:
 ```
 class P: